 2. Train your team to work from home

 It’s vital your event team stays safe and feels secure.
 If they don’t, they won’t maximize leads because they’ll be worried about their health.
 It’s time to train them to work from home.
-The easiest way to do this is to sign up for a free trial of a remote work management platform.
+The easiest way to do this is to sign up for a free trial of a remote work management platform, and invest in event planning tools.
 You need to be clear that remote workers will be held to the same standards as they would be in the office.
-Advise your team that one of the best ways to approach working from home is to act like they are in an office.
+Advise your team that one of the best ways to approach remote work during Covid is to act like they are in an office.
 Tell them to eat breakfast at their usual time and to structure their day in the same way as any other workday.
 The good news?
 Data shows that telecommuters are more productive and even take shorter breaks.

 3. Assess your upcoming event and practice new event etiquette